 There are extensive examples the high Andes mountains of many mining projects in exploration phases that have seriously impacted glaciers and permafrost (El Pachón (Xstrata), Pascua Lama (Barrick), Vicuña (NGX Resources), Las Flechas (NGX Resources), Del Carmen (Malbex), El Altar (Peregrine), Aguilar (Glencore), are but a few examples).
 There are several rock glaciers in the Los Azules project site area that clearly evidence road impacts.
-Due to the non-availability of more recent satellite imagery, the actual count of impacted glaciers from mining exploration activity may be considerably higher.
-We also have recent reports and photographs of glaciers impacted by access roads introduced or maintained by Minera Andes, leading to the Los Azules project site.
+Due to the non-availability of more recent satellite imagery, the actual count of impacted glaciers from mining exploration activity may be considerably higher.15 We also have recent reports and photographs of glaciers impacted by access roads introduced or maintained by Minera Andes, leading to the Los Azules project site.

 Los Azules is scheduled to initiate operations in 2012-2013.
 As it stands, Los Azules is in violation of both Argentina's national and provincial glacier protection laws, with regards to glacier and periglacial environment impact and protection.
 This project could not legally advance if these impacts are not corrected.
-These impacts would invariably lead to serious undermining and complications of McEwen Mining's environmental impact assessment approvals or significant delays in the issuance of extraction permits, indefinitely stalling the project until these impacts can be assessed, mitigated and future impacts avoided (should the project be allowed to continue forward).
-This may involve considerable redesigning and/or the introduction of extensive glacier repair and protection contingency plans for the Los Azules project.
+While no legal action has yet been filed by environmental groups against Los Azules, this is probably due to the fact that little is known in public circles about the project, and less so regarding glacier presence.
+Yet, these impacts as they become public, would invariably lead to serious undermining and complications of McEwen Mining's environmental impact assessment approvals or significant delays in the issuance of extraction permits, indefinitely stalling the project until these impacts can be assessed, mitigated and future impacts avoided (should the project be allowed to continue forward).
+This may involve considerable redesigning (such as rethinking the location of sterile rock pile sites, or having to conduct an extensive review of permafrost zones) and/or the introduction of extensive glacier repair and protection contingency plans for the Los Azules project.

 Glaciers (uncovered/white glaciers and rock glaciers) and periglacial environment (permafrost) are critical to San Juan Province's local water supply for small farming, local industries and populations.
-Rock glaciers (which are glaciers where ice is mixed with rock debris and where a layer of rock actually covers the glacier, making the ice invisible to an onlooker) in the Los Azules project area discharge water into local rivers and tributaries, including the Río La Embarrada, Río Frío, Río de las Salinas, which in turn feed the San Juan river, the province's most important waterway.
+Rock glaciers (which are glaciers where ice is mixed with rock debris and where a layer of rock actually covers the glacier, making the ice invisible to an onlooker) in the Los Azules project area discharge water into local rivers and tributaries, including the Río La